idtx314/mill_controller/README.md

 ![Upper Holder 1](./images/marker4.png)
 ![Upper Holder 2](./images/marker5.png)

-5. Place the spring into the upper marker holder and slide the upper marker holder down onto the top of the sharpie.
-Allow the upper marker holder to drop onto the marker freely until the force of the spring holds it up.
+5. Place the spring into the upper marker holder.
 ![Spring](./images/marker6.png)

 6. Remove the cap from the sharpie marker and place the tip into the lower marker holder.
 ![Marker](./images/marker7.png)

-7. Slide the upper marker holder onto the top of the marker and hold it against the side of the lower marker holder so that the sharpie is held vertically.
+7. Rotate the upper marker holder to rest against the lower marker holder.
+Allow the upper marker holder to drop onto the marker freely until the force of the spring holds it up.
+Hold the upper marker holder gently against the side of the lower marker holder so that the sharpie is held vertically.
 Tighten the screw on the upper marker holder to secure it in place.
 ![Secure](./images/marker8.png)

+8. Check that the marker can be moved up and down by a few millimeters with gentle force.
+The marker holder is correctly assembled and ready to use.
 ![Check](./images/marker9.png)
 ![Complete](./images/marker10.png)